Our Detailed A to Z of Bar Styles In Europe

 Commonly associated with America but frequent in Europe, these place developed the name dives due to their basement situations which you dived-into.
 Expect a narrow but possibly quite long space with a bar close to the door and often a stage at the back of the room.
-There is a negative connotation these days to call a bar a ‘dive’, which is based on the seedy and rough historical reputation of many of these place, but this can be meant affectionately too.
+There is a negative connotation these days to call a bar a ‘dive’, which is based on the seedy and rough historical reputation of many of these places, but the term can be intended affectionately too.

 A café bar with kitchen open in the beginning of the evening, where you can also have a meal.

-German for “corner”, a common colloquial term for a neighborhood pub one can drop in for a quick drink.
+German for “corner”, a common colloquial term for a neighbourhood pub one can drop in for a quick drink.

 Example: Eckkneipe, Berlin, Germany